 Cognition IP has a dedicated technology team that works closely with our legal experts to develop best-in-class technology.
 Cognition IP’s online portal is used for case management, which reduces the administrative load for the legal team.
 Cognition IP also develops AI-enabled resources to help with patent search and template creation for more efficient patent drafting.
 All legal work is handled by Cognition IP’s team of experienced patent lawyers, who leverage our technology to work more effectively.

-Cognition IP supports over 180 clients worldwide.
+Cognition IP supports hundreds of clients worldwide.

 We offer predictable, flat-rate pricing.
 Our IP packages provide the comprehensive protection you need for your company stage and IP filing volume.
 To learn more about our plans, check out our Pricing page.